MountainMan12/GISAID_phylo/ORCaD/README.md

 After all libraries are installed you are ready to go!

 ## Usage
 If you are starting app locally, you need to press run app button in the Rstudio (upper border of the script on the right).
-Or you can (use version)[https://biopavlohrab.shinyapps.io/ORCaG/] from shinyapps.io
+Or you can [use web version](https://biopavlohrab.shinyapps.io/ORCaG/) from shinyapps.io
 App main screen :
 <div align='center'>
   <img src='https://github.com/pavlohrab/GISAID_phylo/blob/master/ORCaD/Images/main_screen.png'>